Sustainable Agriculture Extension Promoter

 Required Language Skills

-All Volunteers need to demonstrate an Intermediate level of oral and written proficiency in Spanish for site placement by the end of Pre-Service Training.
+Volunteers must demonstrate an Intermediate-mid level of oral and written proficiency in Spanish for community placement by the end of the 10-week Pre-Service Training.
+Intermediate-mid level speakers are expected to be able to: start, sustain, and close simple conversations at the sentence level and connect them.
+Ask and answer simple questions.

 Serving in Panama